January 9-12, 2025

 7:00pm in the Lobby performance by the University of Central Florida

-7:30pm Recital featuring performers: Sue Barber, Dana Brink, Gina Cuffari, Sue Heineman, Kristin Jensen, Marcelo Padilla, Drew Pattison, Aaron Pergram, Ben Roidl-Ward, Christin Schillinger, Tom Schneider, Andy Sledge
+7:30pm Recital featuring performers: Sue Barber, Dana Brink, Gina Cuffari, C.J.
+Everett, Allison Gagnon, Sue Heineman, Kristin Jensen, Laura Najarian, Marcelo Padilla, Aaron Pergram, Diane Phoenix-Neal, Ben Roidl-Ward, Christin Schillinger, Tom Schneider, Andy Sledge

 Coffee Talk: Debunking the 2-Path Myth: Creating Dynamic Careers in Music with Elizabeth Crawford

-Share personal stories and discuss diverse careers in and beyond the two paths of performance and teaching.
+Share personal stories and discuss diverse careers in and beyond the two paths of performance and teaching lead by Elizabeth Crawford in conjunction with Cassandra Bendickson, Rachel Frederiksen, and Haley Houk.
 We will explore topics specific to the challenges faced by women, the power of community, and developing skills not often taught or discussed in formal musical training.
 A presentation applicable to professional musicians at every point in their career.
 Topics discussed will include: Interpersonal dynamics in professional environments Developing and investing in your communities Effective communication and meaningful collaborations Education at the right time for the right reasons

 Special Topics: The Bassoon Shapers and Effects with Fufi Torres